magori/dexieAdmin/README.md

 # dexieAdmin
-A administration interface for dexie using Angular
+A administration interface for dexie using a the directive